ipbrennan90/PiMotions/docs/part1.md

 These variables make sure that the camera works on the Pi.

 6. Add a resin.io remote repo by copying the **git remote add** command in the top right of your dashboard, and running it in the terminal.

-While you're waiting for the resinOS image download to finish, you can move on to the next step, which is to get the app running locally.

 ### 3. Get the app running locally